Return refreshed and replenished this January! Celebrate National Mentoring Month.

 These experiences of mentorship at a young age can be extremely formative, helping shape our lives and mindsets.
 By sharing these stories with others, you may be the person that inspires somebody else to become a mentor or seek out a mentor – it's extremely valuable!

 MENTOR – the organisers of National Mentoring Month – are collecting personal stories which advocate mentoring and inspire others to get involved.
 You can submit your story here.

-One way to do this is to give your mentor a shout out on social media using the hashtag #ThankYourMentor, or even post a more detailed story of the impact they've had on your life.
-This hashtag will receive a lot of traction on social media channels like LinkedIn and Twitter on the day, so make sure you don't miss out!
+One way to do this is to give your mentor a shout out on LinkedIn or Twitter using the hashtag #ThankYourMentor, or even post a more detailed story of the impact they've had on your life.
+This hashtag will receive a lot of traction on social media channels on the day, so make sure you don't miss out.